 Community service is also a common penalty for misdemeanors, as is probation.

 When defending a misdemeanor, there are several things that are taken into account.
 The charge itself is a significant factor because misdemeanors can vary widely.
-If you have been charged with a misdemeanor, you need an attorney who can look at the charges as well as your background and the events surrounding the incident and find a strong defense for you.
+If you have been charged with a misdemeanor, you need a skilled misdemeanor defense attorney who can look at the charges as well as your background and the events surrounding the incident and find a strong defense for you.

 That is why you need The Litvak Law Firm.
 We put our clients first and will stand by you every step of the way.
 If you are being investigated, don’t wait for the arrest, make the call.
 If you already have charges against you, let us step up and work for you.
 This is your life and even having a misdemeanor charge on your record can wreak havoc on your future.
 If you’ve been arrested or are being investigated, make the call today.
 The law gives you certain rights, but you need a good criminal defense attorney who will protect them for you.
-Call us at (718) 929-2908 and let us help you get the justice you deserve.
+Find out for yourself why The Litvak Law Firm’s attorneys are the misdemeanor lawyers Brooklyn residents turn to for skilled criminal defense.
+Call us at (718) 989-2908 and let us help you get the justice you deserve.